passioneight/pimcore-steam-web-api/README.md

   - GetServerInfo
   - GetSupportedAPIList

-> Note that this bundle only implements a part of [Steam's Web API](https://partner.steamgames.com/doc/webapi).
+> Note that this bundle only implements the non-partner bit of [Steam's Web API](https://partner.steamgames.com/doc/webapi).